Een ogenblik geduld a.u.b.

 Orientation & Training workshop

-The project is starts with an optional Orientation & Training workshop in April which is used to explain the programme, the benchmarking process, the methodology and how to assure a good data quality.
+The benchmarking cycle starts with an optional Orientation & Training workshop in April/May which is used to explain the programme, the benchmarking process, the methodology and how to assure a good data quality.
 The workshop targets in particular at those who are new to benchmarking.

 The online platform

-In contrast to the annual company reports, the online tool offers access to all historic data.
-The utility coordinator is able to choose any indicator from the available large database.
+In contrast to the annual company reports, the online reporting tool offers access to the EBC’s database, incl. historic data.
+The utility benchmarking coordinator is able to choose any indicator from the available large database.
 This makes it possible to customise one’s own analysis.
 The system offers a straightforward layout making it relatively easy to use.

 The online system offers a wide range of table & graph options.
-Depending on the selected data, one can choose to present it for instance in a spider diagram, bar chart or point cloud.
-The latter offers an additional benefit: looking for possible correlations.
-After plotting two PI’s one can for instance generate a regression line through the data to see if the data is significantly correlated.
+Depending on the selected data, it is possible to present it for instance in a form af a spider diagram, bar chart or point cloud.
+The latter has the added benefit: looking for possible correlations.
+After plotting two PI’s, one can for instance generate a regression line through the data to see if the data is significantly correlated.

-One can also use the graphs to display data of multiple years in order to look for trends in performance.
+The graphs can also be used to display data of multiple years to track the performance trends.
 This option could be helpful if a participant is looking for a peer utility who performs well in a specific area in order to support its quest to find best practices.
 Data availability and visibility of course depends on the period of participation and the chosen degree of transparency.

-After the desired graphs and/or tables are customised one can easily export the data to several formats for further use.
-One can choose among others, to export it to Word in order to create a customised report on for instance Asset management or choose to export it as a PowerPoint in order to use the data for presentations within the benchmarking team or to the management of the utility.
-Export to Excel, PDF and even MP4 are among the different formats as well.
+After the desired graphs and/or tables are customised, data can be easily exported to multiple formats for further use.
+Among other options, one can choose to export it to Word in order to create a customised report, for instance, on Asset management or choose to export it as a PowerPoint in order to use the data for presentations within the benchmarking team or to the management of the utility.
+Export to Excel, PDF and even MP4 is available among various formats as well.

 Screenshot of the data reporting tool

-A draft company report is generated to check the first results and perform an additional check on submitted data.
+The draft report is generated to check the first results and perform an additional check on submitted data.

 The benchmarking workshop